msalemor/python-wasm/README.md

 "The wasmer package brings the required API to execute WebAssembly modules.
 In a nutshell, wasmer compiles the WebAssembly module into compiled code, and then executes it. wasmer is designed to work in various environments and platforms: From nano single-board computers to large and powerful servers, including more exotic ones.
 To address those requirements, Wasmer provides 2 engines and 3 compilers."

-## What can I gain from using WASM in Python
+## What can I gain from using WASM in Python?

 ### Performance